 All federal grant operations of Maryland Water Quality Financing Administration (the Administration) are included in the scope of Title 2 U.S. Code of Federal Regulations part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the Single Audit).
-The Single Audit was performed in accordance with the provisions of the OMB Compliance Supplement (the Compliance Supplement).
-Compliance testing of all requirements, as described in the Compliance Supplement, was performed for the grant program noted below.
-This program represents federal award programs for fiscal year 2020 with cash and noncash expenditures to ensure coverage of at least 40% of federally granted funds.
-Actual coverage is 69% of total cash and noncash federal award program expenditures.

 Expenditures reported on the schedule of expenditures of federal awards are reported in accordance with cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The Administration has elected not to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance.
+The Administration has elected not to use the 10% de minimis indirect cost rate as allowed under the Uniform Guidance.